-- Prepare two test portions from each subsample using techniques appropriate to the test material to minimize between-test-portion differences. - Taking the 2g test portions in a random order, obtain a measurement result on each, completing the whole series of measurements under repeatability conditions. - Calculate the general average \overline{x} , within-subsamples standard deviation s_w , and between-subsamples standard deviation s_s , giving the relative standard deviation of sample inhomogeneity $cv{Ss} = s_s / \overline{x}$ - 15.
-The relative standard measurement uncertainty u{rel} is given by the combination:
+- Prepare two test portions from each subsample using techniques appropriate to the test material to minimize between-test-portion differences. - Taking the 2g test portions in a random order, obtain a measurement result on each, completing the whole series of measurements under repeatability conditions. - Calculate the general average \overline{x} , the standard deviation of sample averages s_x , the withinsubsamples standard deviation s_w and the between-subsamples standard deviation s_s , giving the relative standard deviation of sample inhomogeneity $cv_s = s_s / \overline{x}$ The relative standard measurement uncertainty u{rel} is given by the combination:

-$$u{rel} = \sqrt{(cv_R^2 + cv{Ss}^2)}$$

-16. In formulas for calculating the analytical result, the influence of subsampling differences due to inhomogeneity and preparation variability can be implemented as factors, which are dispersed around 1 (EURACHEM A4.3).
+$U{rel} = \sqrt{(C V_R^2 + C V_s^2)}$ In formulas for calculating the analytical result, the influence of subsampling differences due to inhomogeneity and preparation variability can be implemented as factors, which are dispersed around 1 (EURACHEM A4.3).
+4.1.2 Rational Methods For rational standard methods, the trueness is an issue, which must be considered in the estimation of measurement uncertainty.

-3.1.2 Non-empirical Standard Methods

-17. For non-empirical (rational) standard methods, the trueness is an issue, which must be considered in the estimation of measurement uncertainty.
 The current procedure applies to the situation where no bias is to be taken into account.
 But this assumption must be proven by appropriate recovery experiments.
-Contrary to empirical methods, many rational standard methods are supplied by certified reference materials.
+Contrary to defining methods, many rational standard methods are supplied by certified reference materials.
 As an alternative, samples can be spiked with a known level of the analyte, bearing in mind the different behaviour of the spiked substance and the native counterpart.

-18. In a first step, the standard uncertainty u (by multiplying u{rel} with the concentration of the analyte) should be estimated according to Procedure 3.1.1.
+In a first step, the standard uncertainty u (by multiplying u{rel} with the concentration of the analyte) should be estimated according to Procedure 3.1.1.
 The bias b from the recovery experiments is compared with that uncertainty and can be neglected if b << u.
-Otherwise, the bias is significant (EURACHEM 7.15).

-19. In the case that the collaborative trial did not cover effects of different matrices and the matrix might have an impact on the analytical result, the corresponding uncertainty contribution must be additionally taken into consideration.
+Otherwise, the bias is significant (EURACHEM 7.16).
+In the case that the collaborative trial did not cover effects of different matrices and the matrix might have an impact on the analytical result, the corresponding uncertainty contribution must be additionally taken into consideration.
 In principle the uncertainty contribution of matrix might be estimated by the same procedure as for assessing the uncertainty contribution of inhomogeneity of the laboratory sample, corresponding to ISO 13528, Annex B3.

-20. In this case, recovery experiments (e.g. spiking of samples) should be applied on samples from different matrices (with preference of matrices, which do not contain the analyte).
+In this case, recovery experiments (e.g. spiking of samples) should be applied on samples from different matrices (with preference of matrices, which do not contain the analyte).
+Select a number g (as many as practical) of matrices, where $g \ge 10$.

-- 21. Select a number g (as many as practical) of matrices, where $g \ge 10$. - Prepare two test portions from each of the g matrices using techniques appropriate to the test material to minimize between-test-portion differences. - Obtain a measurement result on each, completing the whole series of measurements under repeatability conditions. - Calculate the general average \overline{x} , within-matrices standard deviation s_w , and between-matrices standard deviation s_M , giving the relative standard deviation of sample inhomogeneity $cv_M = s_M / \overline{x}$ - 22.
-The relative standard measurement uncertainty u{rel} is given by the combination:
+- Prepare two test portions from each of the g matrices using techniques appropriate to the test material to minimize between-test-portion differences. - Obtain a measurement result on each, completing the whole series of measurements under repeatability conditions. - Calculate the general average \overline{x} , the standard deviation of matrix averages s_x , the withinmatrices standard deviation s_w and the between-matrices standard deviation s_M , giving the relative standard deviation of sample inhomogeneity $cv_M = s_M / \overline{x}$ The relative standard measurement uncertainty u{rel} is given by the combination: